opencog/link-grammar/debug/README.md

 * 104: Memory pool statistics.

+(These level descriptions appear also in the command-help file `command-help-en.txt` so if something is changed here there may be a need to change it there too.)

 ### 2) -debug=LOCATIONS (-de=LOCATIONS)
 Show only messages from these LOCATIONS.
 The LOCATIONS string is a comma-separated list of source file names (without specifying their